Penal Code of Bangladesh: Controversial issues

-Sedition
+Section 124A

 Sedition and seditious libel have been criticized as an outdated law.
 While the United Kingdom has phased out penalties for seditious libel, its retention in the Bangladeshi Penal Code has been used by the government to target leading journalists and politicians.

 Section 309

 Section 309 criminalizes suicide, which hinders prevention, seeking support and counsel, as well as proper reporting.

-Section 377

-Section 377 criminalizes homosexuality, which has been criticized by the LGBT rights movement.

 Capital punishment

 Capital punishment remains legal in Bangladesh, although other common law countries like the United Kingdom and Canada have abolished the death penalty.